The Pros & Cons of Pursuing a Career as a Dental Assistant

 You Really Need to Be a People Person

-Much of being a dental assistant’s responsibilities include interacting with people from all walks of life every day, from the patients to the office staff and dentist(s).
+Much of a dental assistant's responsibilities include interacting with people from all walks of life every day, from the patients to the office staff and dentist(s).
 You will need to work as an effective member of the team, directly assisting the dentist.
 You will also occasionally deal with unhappy or unpleasant patients.
-It will be important for you to develop strong communication skills to work face-to-face with coworkers and patients each day.
-Being a people person is a big quality to have as a dental assistant, it can also make the job fun!

 Some Days Can Be Stressful

-While many people thrive in a fast-paced setting, there will inevitably be stressful days when you are running around, working on multiple tasks, and dealing with difficult people.
-Some days may be more challenging as you try to help patients with bad breath, or who are angry or short with you due to their dental pain.
+While many people thrive in a fast-paced setting, there will inevitably be stressful days when you are running around, working on multiple tasks, and dealing with difficult situations.
+Some days may be more challenging as you try to help patients who are anxious, in pain, or short with you.

-As with most jobs, aspiring dental assistants should consider the environment that they will work in and whether they are suited to it.
-Dental assistants work indoors, wearing protective clothing (gloves, masks, safety glasses), and around noisy equipment, and tend to be on their feet majority of the day.
-Being a dental assistant is not a desk job, you might still have paperwork you will need to file for patients, mainly you will work hands-on and closely with other staff and patients.
+As with most jobs, aspiring dental assistants should consider the environment they will work in and whether they are suited to it.
+Dental assistants work indoors, wearing protective clothing (gloves, masks, safety glasses), and around noisy equipment.
+You'll be on your feet for the majority of the day, often working in close quarters and in positions that require sustained physical focus.

 Interested In Our Dental Assistant Program?
 CLICK HERE >